-* The age jurisdiction of the Criminal Division of the Children’s Court was increased on 1 July 2005.
-Because this change does not operate retrospectively, offences committed before this date are released by police in accordance with the previous age jurisdiction of 17 years.
+* The age jurisdiction of the Children’s Court’s Criminal Division was increased on 1 July 2005.
+This change does not operate retrospectively, so offences committed before this date are released by police in accordance with the previous age jurisdiction of 17 years.

 There are some circumstances where a record that is over 10 years old may be released.
 These include if the record check is for the purposes of:

 • registering with a child-screening unit and/or Victorian Institute of Teaching;